AGuerenaGonzalez/Software-Design-Team8/out/README.md

 This folder will contain the single fat Jar resulting from a full build of your project, one for Assignment 1 and one for Assignment 2.
+Jar files are located in artifact directory.
+The "FirstVersion" jar file was completed for Assignment 2 and the "FinalVersion" jar file was completed for Assignment 3.